Independence, flexibility, and unlimited financial potential — these are all inviting parts of a freelancing lifestyle.

 Along with a memorable logo, your personal brand should also include a business name.
 You can brand your business after your own name or a third-party name.

-It’s good practice to match your website domain and social media handles to the name of your business.
-For example, if you were a freelance photographer, and your business was named Phoebe Photography, your website could be phoebephotography.com and social media handles could be @phoebephotography.
+For example, say you're a freelance marketer, and your business name is Phoebe Promotion, your website could be phoebepromotion.com and your social media handle could be @phoebepromotion.
 Congruity makes it easier for potential clients to search and find you online.

-As for a website, platforms like Squarespace, Wordpress, and Wix make it easier than ever to create and design a professional-looking site.
+As for a website, platforms like HubSpot, WordPress, and Wix make it easier than ever to create and design a professional-looking site.
 These platforms also offer templates that you can use to display your work, like writing or design samples.

 For example, Twitter is good for sharing your portfolio and connecting with peers and potential clients.
 LinkedIn is great for publishing a live resume and making valuable professional connections.
-Facebook is handy for joining groups of like-minded people, and Instagram is valuable for publishing pieces of your portfolio — if you dabble in visual work, like photography or design.
+Facebook is handy for joining groups of like-minded people, and Instagram is valuable for publishing videos and photography.

 There are other places that should reflect your personal brand, too.
 If you do local work or attend network events, business cards are a great tool to carry with you.
 Sites like Vistaprint or Moo help you easily create gorgeous print material.
 Your brand should also be on your proposals, invoices, contracts, and any other materials that go to clients.